MIDL-Conference/midl-website-2020/pages/papers/lassen-schmidt20.md

         - <a class="toggle_visibility" data-selector=".paper_qa" data-level="3">Show schedule</a>

 <span class="paper_abstract">
-        'Fully-automatic lung lobe segmentation is challenging due to anatomical variations, pathologies, and incomplete fissures.
+        Fully-automatic lung lobe segmentation is challenging due to anatomical variations, pathologies, and incomplete fissures.
 We trained a 3D u-net for pulmonary lobe segmentation on 49 mainly publically available datasets and introduced a weighted Dice loss function to emphasize the lobar boundaries.
 To validate the performance of the proposed method we compared the results to two other methods.
-The new loss function improved the mean distance to 1.46 mm (compared to 2.08 mm for simple loss function without weighting).'
+The new loss function improved the mean distance to 1.46 mm (compared to 2.08 mm for simple loss function without weighting).
         <span class="actions">
   <br/>
   <a class="toggle_visibility" data-level="2">Hide abstract</a></span>